babicb/babicb.github.io/teaching/inseadqm/home.md

 ### Applied Quantitative Methods for Management, Economics and Finance

 Welcome to INSEAD's 2019 Quantitative Methods course in the Business Foundations Programme!
-I will post all materials to this page so as to provide a one-stop-shop for lecture notes, handouts, readings, exercises and solutions, cases and solutions, and supplemantary material.
+I will post all materials to this page so as to provide a one-stop-shop for lecture notes, handouts, readings, exercises/solutions, cases/solutions, and supplemantary material.

 You can find the syllabus [here](001qm_syllabus_babic.pdf) and the schedule [here](002qm_schedule_babic.pdf).

-These materials will also be posted to the course Canvas page, should you find it easier to retrieve them from Canvas.
+All materials will also be posted to the course Canvas page, should you find it easier to retrieve them from Canvas.

 <p><b><font size="6"><font color="006E51">Session 1</font></font></b></p>

 <p><b><font color="A0CE67">Main content</font></b></p>